US prepares to start building portion of Texas border wall

 The refuge consists of dozens of parcels of land purchased over the last 40 years to create a corridor for endangered species and other wildlife.

 The Department of Homeland Security can waive environmental restrictions to construct a border wall and issued its waiver for Hidalgo County in October .
-A coalition of environmental groups has sued DHS over its use of waivers.
+A coalition of environmental groups has sued DHS over its use of waivers, arguing that wall construction would endanger ocelots, rare birds, and other wildlife that rely on refuge land for habitat.
 That lawsuit is still pending.

 Congress last March required CBP not to build in the Santa Ana National Wildlife Refuge after a public outcry.
 But it didn’t exempt the Lower Rio Grande Valley refuge.